Amit Shah proposes bill revoking Article 370, turning Jammu & Kashmir, Ladakh into Union Territories

 Home Minister Amit Shah on Monday moved a resolution in the Rajya Sabha to revoke Article 370 of the Constitution, which provides special status to Jammu and Kashmir, amid uproar from members of the Opposition.
 An order from President Ram Nath Kovind also removed provisions under Article 35-A, which provides special treatment to the state.

-The home minister also proposed the Jammu and Kashmir Reorganisation Bill under which the state will be turned into a Union Territory with legislatures, similar to Delhi, while the Ladakh region would be converted into a Union Territory without a Legislature.
+The home minister also proposed the Jammu and Kashmir Reorganisation Bill under which the state will be turned into a Union Territory with a legislature, similar to Delhi, while the Ladakh region would be converted into a Union Territory without a Legislature.
 Shah said all provisions of Article 370 would be considered null and void once the President gives his assent to the proposal.

+“Under the umbrella of Article 370 three families looted Jammu and Kashmir for years,” ANI quoted the home minister as saying.
+“Leader of Opposition [Ghulam Nabi Azad] said Article 370 connected Jammu and Kashmir to India, it’s not true.
+Maharaja Hari Singh signed Jammu and Kashmir Instrument of Accession on 27 Oct 1947, Article 370 came in 1954.”
+Shah further said that two lieutenant governors had been proposed, one for Jammu and Kashmir and another for Ladakh, adding that there should be no delay in scrapping Article 370.

+The home minister said that the Congress in 1952 and 1962 had amended Article 370 in a similar way.
+“So instead of protesting please let me speak and have a discussion, all your doubts and misunderstandings will be cleared, I am ready to answer all your questions,” he said.

 Shah’s address comes after the Union Cabinet met in New Delhi on Monday morning amid a security clampdown in Jammu and Kashmir.
 Ahead of the home minister’s proposal to revoke Article 370, senior Congress leader Ghulam Nabi Azad demanded that the lockdown in the state should be discussed in the House.